 First, the sediment filter removes dirt or other small particles that might be in the water.
-Then the first of the two carbon blocks takes out volatile organic compounds (VOCs), chlorine, cloudiness, discoloration, and other chemicals that might be in the water.
+The first of the two carbon blocks take out volatile organic compounds (VOCs), chlorine, cloudiness, discoloration, and other chemicals that might be in the water.

-The second of the carbon blocks will catch anything that was not removed in the sediment filter or the first carbon block.
+The second carbon block will catch anything that was not removed in the sediment filter or the first carbon block.
 It also continues to purify the taste, color, and odor of the water.

 The RO membrane is where a lot of the magic happens.
 It removes all of the thousands of small contaminants, including arsenic and lead.
 The RO membrane is essential to the success of the filter.

 The chrome-finished faucet that you need is included with this system.
-This is great for those with chrome finishes in their house, but might not match for those who have other finishes on the rest of their appliances or cabinets.
+This is great for those with chrome finishes in their house but might not match those who have other finishes on the rest of their appliances or cabinets.